wllmsash/dotfiles/README.md

 ## Supported Environments

-These dotfiles have been tested and are used in the following environments:
+Currently being used in the following environments:

-* macOS Mojave 10.14.3
+* macOS Big Sur 11.2.3
-* Ubuntu 18.04 LTS
+* Ubuntu 20.04 LTS

 ## License